mrkutly/email-signup/README.md

 - Run `yarn start`

-If you would like to run the test suites:

-- Run `yarn test` and follow the prompts to select which tests to run

 ### To run with npm
 Navigate to the root directory of this project.

 - Run `npm install`

 - Run `npm start`

-If you would like to run the test suites:

-- Run `npm test` and follow the prompts to select which tests to run

 ### Notes
 This is a refactor of the master branch using hooks and middleware instead of class components.